gtech-mulearn/mulearnhome/CONTRIBUTION.md

      Use Tailwind CSS in your components or add global styles in `src/app/globals.css`.

 5. **Test your changes** locally:

    ```bash
    npm run dev
    ```

-6. **Submit a pull request** with a clear description of your changes.
+6. **Submit a pull request** into the dev branch with a clear description of your changes.

 ---